 About 0.6 miles (1 km) up the trail is Nymph Lake.
 This is the smallest of the three lakes and – beautiful as it is – the least stunning of the three.

 The trail continues about halfway around Nymph Lake (or, in the winter, straight across the frozen lake) before heading west and up another 0.6 miles (1 km) toward Dream Lake.
-This section of the trail has some steep, rocky sections; it also provides some spectacular views east toward the town of Estes Park and the Moraine Park area, as well as south over the Glacier Gorge area, which will be the topic of an upcoming post!
+This section of the trail has some steep, rocky sections.
+In the winter, it’s fairly well trafficked, and should be doable with just boots and microspikes unless you’re hiking immediately after a storm.
+This stretch of trail also provides some spectacular views east toward the town of Estes Park and the Moraine Park area, as well as south over the Glacier Gorge area, which will be the topic of an upcoming post!

 Emerald Lake sits in a second, higher elevation valley beneath Hallett Peak.
 The trail ends here, though Hallett Peak and Flattop Mountain can be ascended via other trails, and in the winter many backcountry skiers will make their way up the walls of the valley towards the ridgeline.

 While we’re on the topic of winter hiking, I should take a moment to discuss the very real avalanche danger that exists in Colorado in the winter.
 This past winter in particular was terrible; at one point there were 346 recorded avalanches in the state in a 7 day period!

 This hike to Nymph, Dream, and Emerald Lakes is relatively safe as far as avalanches are concerned, but there is a possibility for slides above Emerald Lake.
 If you don’t carry the proper avalanche equipment (beacon, shovel, and probe), I’d recommend not going beyond the lake.
 Rocky is pretty good about keeping their website updated with road, trail, and avalanche conditions, so it’s always a good idea to check before heading out.